Jump to:

 Laboratory studies

 Annual stool testing for occult blood should occur for patients over the age of 50.
-For patients experiencing diarrhea of unknown etiology, stool examination for fecal leukocytes, clostridium difficile toxin, and ova and parasites may be helpful in searching for a diagnosis.4,6,7
+For patients experiencing diarrhea of unknown etiology, stool examination for fecal leukocytes, clostridium difficile toxin, and ova and parasites may be helpful in searching for a diagnosis.
+Serum electrolyte levels may be monitored, especially in patients experiencing chronic diarrhea or prolonged fecal retention, to evaluate for electrolyte imbalances such as hypokalemia or hypernatremia.
+Blood tests such as complete blood count (CBC) and inflammatory markers like C-reactive protein (CRP) may also be useful in assessing for signs of inflammation or infection, particularly in patients with diarrhea of unknown etiology.7,11

 Imaging

-Fecal retention and megacolon are common diagnoses in patients with neurogenic bowel, thus flat plate x-ray of the abdomen may be warranted in patients with obstipation or constipation, and is useful to assess fecal load.
-Abdominal CT can be useful to further delineate emergent vs non-emergent GI issues including obstruction.11 After age 50, colonoscopies, sigmoidoscopies, double-contrast barium enemas or computerized tomographic (CT) colonography (virtual colonoscopy) should be performed every 5-10 years, as recommended by screening guidelines.4,6
+Fecal retention and megacolon are common diagnoses in patients with neurogenic bowel, thus flat plate x-ray of the abdomen may be warranted in patients with obstipation or constipation and is useful to assess fecal load.
+Abdominal CT can be useful to further delineate emergent vs non-emergent GI issues including obstruction.1 After age 50, colonoscopies, sigmoidoscopies, double-contrast barium enemas or computerized tomographic (CT) colonography (virtual colonoscopy) should be performed every 5-10 years, as recommended by screening guidelines to detect early signs of colorectal cancer and other gastrointestinal conditions in this population.7

 Supplemental assessment tools

 A dietary record and bowel care record can be useful to determine appropriate diet and bowel program changes.
-Bowel care record should include position, stimulation method, assistive techniques, time to results, and stool properties (amount, color, consistency).4 Colonic transit time testing with radiopaque markers, scintigraphy or a wireless motility capsule may be useful to confirm pathophysiology and assess response to treatment.
-Anorectal manometry (ARM) with/without pelvic EMG and pudendal nerve conduction studies may be useful to assess pelvic floor dysfunction and dyssynergia in motor incomplete injuries, and can help distinguish constipation from fecal incontinence.
-Defecography can be used when ARM is inconclusive.11
+Bowel care record should include position, stimulation method, assistive techniques, time to results, and stool properties (amount, color, consistency).7 Colonic transit time testing with radiopaque markers, scintigraphy or a wireless motility capsule may be useful to confirm pathophysiology and assess response to treatment.
+Anorectal manometry (ARM) with/without pelvic EMG and pudendal nerve conduction studies may be useful to assess pelvic floor dysfunction and dyssynergia in motor incomplete injuries and can help distinguish constipation from fecal incontinence.
+The Balloon Expulsion Test (BET) is commonly conducted ARM.
+It assesses the function of the pelvic floor and rectal sphincter by measuring how well and for how long a balloon-tipped catheter can be expelled from the rectum during simulated defecation.12,13 Defecography can be used when ARM is inconclusive.1

 Environmental